-How to put it on a violin fingerboard.
+How to put it on a violin or fiddle fingerboard.

 Here's how easy it is to

 "Put it on and Play"™.
-Learning violin has never been easier.
+Learning violin or fiddle has never been easier.

 Step 1 is to peel the first position violin fingering guide off the plastic backing